dgerabagi/data-curation-environment/prompt.md

 - **Description:** A plan to centralize the main workflow buttons in the PCPP, make the animated workflow highlight persistent, and fix the broken cost calculation.
 - **Tags:** feature plan, ui, ux, workflow, refactor, bug fix

+### A87.
+VCPG - vLLM High-Throughput Inference Plan
+- **Description:** A research and planning document analyzing the potential of using vLLM for high-throughput, low-latency inference for JANE, particularly for batched tool calling.
+- **Tags:** guide, research, planning, ai, jane, llm, vllm, inference, performance

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.
 - **Tags:** history, log, development process, cycles